Sun & Light Series: Part III - How to Use the Sun the Right Way

 - Wrapping Up

-The logic sounds straightforward: less sun, more protection, less risk.
+The logic around sun safety seems straightforward: less sun, more protection, less risk.
 Yet the data tells a different story.
 Let’s break down the surprising trends: 1.
 Sun exposure is decreasing (see study)

 2. Sunscreen use is increasing (see study)